cudoventures/cudos-docs/docs/node/overview/validator-mechanics.md

 ## Validator states

-After a Validator is setup and officially added to the Cudos Network with a `create-validator` transaction, it can be in the following states:
+After a Validator is setup and officially added to the CUDOS Network with a `create-validator` transaction, it can be in the following states:

 - `in validator set`: Validator is in the active set and participates in consensus.
 Validator is earning rewards and can be slashed for misbehaviour.
 - `jailed`: Validator misbehaved and is in jail, i.e. outside of the validator set.
 If the jailing is due to being offline for too long, the validator can send an `unjail` transaction in order to re-enter the validator set.
 If the jailing is due to double signing, the validator cannot unjail.